Skip to content

 Fossils

-Scientists could find some answers from the fossils of archaic whales that were discovered in Wadi El Hitan.
-You might think it is geology that helped pop a light in the valley, and you are right in this.
+Scientists could find some answers in the fossils of archaic whales discovered in Wadi El Hitan.
+You might think geology helped pop a light in the Valley, and you are right.
 After all, we would not have gone that far in learning about a place that existed long before history itself did.

-Based on scientific findings, Wadi El Hitan was once the home to many now-extinct marine creatures, such as crocodiles and whales, which existed at a time when most of modern Egypt, including the Western Desert, was immersed in the central Tethys Sea.
+Based on scientific findings, Wadi El Hitan was once the home to many now-extinct marine creatures, such as crocodiles and whales, which existed when most of modern Egypt, including the Western Desert, was immersed in the central Tethys Sea.

-But wait, there is more that came to the surface over a century later.
+But wait, more came to the surface over a century later.
 In 2015, the fossil of the Basilosaurus was discovered in the Valley.
-This is the oldest intact fossil of one of the ancient marine monsters that is nearly 40 million years old, which is about the same age as Wadi El Hitan.
+This is the oldest intact fossil of one of the ancient marine monsters, nearly 40 million years old, which is about the same age as Wadi El Hitan.

 The Whales Valley: Rightly a UNESCO World Heritage Site